 Conclusions

-9 failure modes Cryogenic Distribution System is identified.
+9 failure modes Cryogenic Distribution System have been identified.
 Tables 4.1 and 4.2 summarize the analysis results for valve box & CTL node and auxiliary lines node, respectively.
 Colours distinguish low (green) and high (red) probability of the defect occurrence and low (green) or high (red) level of expected consequences.

 Table 4.1.
 Summary of the valve box and CTL analysis